 Note: The Osun you receive with your warriors is not the same Osun that is received when becoming an Awo.

 - The receiving of the Owofakan/One hand of Ifa (Isefa) an Ide, and an Ileke for Orunmila.
 The purpose of receiving the Owofakan is to be able to communicate with Orunmila every 5 days.
 This communication with Orunmila every 5 days is called Ifa Day or Ose Ifa.

-- Initiation into Ifa (Itefa or Itelodu), Initiation into Orisa, Initiation into Egungun, etc… These steps are taken according to the persons destiny and lineage.
+- Initiation into Ifa (Itefa or Itelodu), Initiation into Orisa, Initiation into Egungun, etc… These steps are taken according to the person’s destiny and lineage.
 It is ones’ destiny and lineage which dictates what is necessary for the person to do in their life.
-Initiation into Orisa, Egungun, etc… May or may not be necessary.
-This information can only be revealed through a competent Awo who of course works with Orunmila who is the only Irunmole which knows the beginning, the middle, and the end of all things and of course the only Irunmole which knows everyone’s destiny.
+Initiation into Orisa, Egungun, etc… may or may not be necessary.
+This information can only be revealed through a competent Awo who of course works with Orunmila who is the only Irunmole who knows the beginning, the middle, and the end of all things and of course the only Irunmole which knows everyone’s destiny.

 *Important Note: The above-mentioned rites of passage are not the way things are done traditionally (In Nigeria) but in order for people who were not born into and raised in the tradition, it was felt the above rites would assist in the development of understanding Ifa and the lifestyle that goes with it.